-Surrogacy is where a woman (known as the surrogate) agrees to gestate a child on behalf of a couple who would like to become parents (intended parents).
+Surrogacy is where a woman (known as the surrogate) agrees to gestate a child on behalf of a couple who would like to become parents (known as the ‘intended parents’).
 After the baby is born, parental status is transferred to the intended parents.

 There are two types of surrogacy: